 Rating: 5 out of 5.

-If you enjoy old-school romance written in the 1970s…
+Do you enjoy old-school romance written in the 1970s?

 Books about self absorbed, beautiful, wealthy women with nothing to do but go to lunches & parties, shop and plan their wedding in excruciating detail are not my thing.
 A Convenient Bridegroom was one of the most boring romances I have ever read and there have been quite a few snoozers!